| Asthma

 Anthony Seaton conducted a survey that involved 1444 children in Saudi Arabia.
 The aim was to assess the dietary and other factors for asthma.
 He found that children whose diet consisted of "fast food" containing low levels of vegetables, milk, fibre, vitamin E, magnesium, calcium, sodium and potassium were more likely to develop asthma than those whose diet included rice vegetables local meat and fruits.

-- Nutritional supplements
+• Nutritional supplements

-Nutritional supplements for asthma are directed at preventing or supporting recovery from an asthma attack, rather than treating an acute episode. - Essential fatty acids (EFAs) help to regulate the inflammatory
+Nutritional supplements for asthma are directed at preventing or supporting recovery from an asthma attack, rather than treating an acute episode.

-response.
+• Essential fatty acids (EFAs) help to regulate the inflammatory response.
 Good sources are evening primrose oil or EPA (fish oil).
-(See our fact sheet on evening primrose oil). - Magnesium has a bronchodilating effect if taken in the
+(See our fact sheet on evening primrose oil).

-proper dosage.
+• Magnesium has a bronchodilating effect if taken in the proper dosage.
 Some doctors give magnesium sulfate by injection to treat acute asthma attacks.
-(See our fact sheet on magnesium). - Pantothenic acid (vitamin B5) supports adrenal function
+(See our fact sheet on magnesium).

-asthmatic conditions.
-Given in either oral or injectable form, this vitamin can help to prevent an asthma attack. - Vitamin C supplementation can reduce some of the airway
+• Vitamin B12 deficiency has been linked to some types of asthmatic conditions.
+Given in either oral or injectable form, this vitamin can help to prevent an asthma attack.

-spasms that characterise the disease.
+• Vitamin C supplementation can reduce some of the airway spasms that characterise the disease.

 Research:

 - Kaur B, Rowe BH, Ram FS.
-Vitamin C supplementation for asthma (Cochrane Review ) Cochrane Database Syst Rev 2001;4:CD000993 "At present, evidence from randomised-controlled trials is insufficient to recommend a specific role for vitamin C in the treatment of asthma.
+Vitamin C supplementation for asthma Cochrane Review ) Cochrane Database Syst Rev 2001;4:CD000993 "At present, evidence from randomised-controlled trials is insufficient to recommend a specific role for vitamin C in the treatment of asthma.
 A methodologically strong and large-scale randomised controlled trial is warranted in order to address the question of the effectiveness of vitamin C in patients with asthma."

 - Miller AL. The etiologies, pathophysiology, and alternative/complementary treatment of asthma.
 Altern Med Rev 2001 Feb;6(1):20-47

-"Antioxidant nutrients, especially vitamins C and E, selenium, and zinc appear to be necessary in asthma treatment.
-Vitamins B6 and B12 also may be helpful.
+may be helpful.
 Omega-3 fatty acids from fish, the flavonoid quercetin, and botanicals Tylophora asthmatica, Boswellia serrata and Petasites hybridus address the inflammatory component.
 Physical modalities, including yoga, massage, biofeedback, acupuncture, and chiropractic can also be of help."

 " The present results suggest that dietary supplementation with fish oil rich in the omega-3 polyunsaturated fatty acids eicosapentaenoic acid and docosahexaenoic acid is beneficial for children with bronchial asthma in a strictly controlled environment in terms of inhalant allergens and diet."

 - Rowe BH, Edmonds ML, Spooner CH, Camargo CA. Evidence-based treatments for acute asthma.
-Respir Care 2001 Dec;46(12):1380-90; discussion 1390-1 "Evidence from systematic reviews indicates that intravenous magnesium sulfate may provide similar benefits in severe asthma."
+Respir Care 2001 Dec;46(12):1380-90; discussion 1390-1

 British Society for Allergy Environmental & Nutritional Medicine (BSAENM)